Bear is a popular note-taking app that works on the Apple Ecosystem.

 If you’re an adept of the Zettelkasten note-taking methodology, you know how important links are.
 If not, check out my free course down below.

-The good news is that you can easily add backlinks by typing [[ and then choosing the note’s tile.
+The good news is that you can easily add backlinks in Bear by typing [[ and then choosing the note’s title.

-But there are some severe limitations and drawbacks to backlinks that I will share with you below.
+But keep in mid that there are some severe limitations and drawbacks to backlinks that I will share with you below.

 I hate rich text editions.
 The reason?
 When you copy and paste from one app to another, it almost always messes up the formatting.
 This is why I’ve become a markdown adept (and addict) over the years.
 The good news is that Bear works with the markdown syntax.
 This means that you can work blazing fast and format your notes the way you want.